Kahler-Einstein metric near an isolated log canonical singularity: Log canonical singularities on surfaces

 \item[(1)]One point partial compactification of $\mathbb B^2/\Gamma,\Gamma$ a parabolic discrete subgroup of $Aut(\mathbb B^2)$.
-Invariant metric is defined by $\ddbar \rho,\rho=\log\frac{1}{Imu-|v|^2}$, where $u,v$ are complex coordinates of $\mathbb B^2$. \item[(2)]One point compactification of $\mathbb H \times \mathbb H/\Gamma,\Gamma$ a parabolic discrete subgroup of $Aut(\mathbb H\times \mathbb H)$ corresponding to a boundary point.
+Invariant metric is defined by $\ddbar \rho,\rho=\log\frac{1}{1-|z_1|^2-|z_2|^2}$, where $z_1,z_2$ are complex coordinates of $\mathbb B^2$ \item[(2)]One point compactification of $\mathbb H \times \mathbb H/\Gamma,\Gamma$ a parabolic discrete subgroup of $Aut(\mathbb H\times \mathbb H)$ corresponding to a boundary point.
 Invariant metric is defined by $\ddbar \rho,\rho=\log(\frac{1}{y_1y_2})$, where $y_1,y_2$ are the imaginary part of the complex coordinates of $\mathbb H\times \mathbb H$. \end{enumerate}

-\end{lemma} \begin{remark} Type 1 singularities, upto a finite quotient, have a minimal resolution whose exceptional divisor is an elliptic curve.
-Type 2 singularities, once again up to finite quotients, have minimal resolutions whose exceptional divisor is a cycle of smooth rational curves. \end{remark} \begin{remark} Another interesting example of isolated log canonical singularity unifomized by the Bergman metric is proved in \cite{Fang-Fu}.
-Let $A$ be an abeliean variety with complex dimension $n$ and $N$ a negative line bundle on $A.$ By contracting the zero section of $N,$ one obtains a singular variety $\widehat X$.
-Let $(\widehat X,o)$ denote the germ of the isolated singularity of $\widehat X$.
-Then there is an open neighborhood (in Euclidean topology) $\widehat {\mathcal U}$ of $o$ in $\widehat X$ such that ${\mathcal U}:=\widehat{\mathcal U}\backslash \{o\}$ is a smooth quotient space of a unit complex ball $\mathbb B^{n+1}$ by a discrete subgroup of ${\rm Aut}(\mathbb B^{n+1}).$ As a consequence, $\mathcal U$ has a negative K\"ahler- Einstein metric induced from the Bergman metric of the ball which is complete towards $o$.
+\end{lemma} \begin{remark} Type 1 singularities, up to a finite quotient, have a minimal resolution whose exceptional divisor is an elliptic curve.
+Type 2 singularities, once again up to finite quotients, have minimal resolutions whose exceptional divisor is a cycle of smooth rational curves. \end{remark}